NaohiroTamura/ironic-specs/specs/approved/enhance-power-interface-for-soft-reboot-and-nmi.rst

 Driver API impact
 -----------------
-PowerInterface base is enhanced by adding a new method, get_supported_power_states() which returns a list of supported power states as described in the section "Proposed change".
+PowerInterface base and ManagementInterface base are enhanced by adding a new method respectively as described in the section "Proposed change".
-And this enhancement keeps API backward compatible.
+And these enhancements keep API backward compatible.
 Therefor it doesn't have any risk to break out of tree drivers.